rsfl/splunk-mcp-llm-siemulator/README.md

 For prompt foo you will have to run the eval from command or web interface (port:3000) Example
   - docker cp simple-test.yaml security-range-promptfoo:/tmp/simple-test.yaml && docker exec security-range-promptfoo promptfoo eval -c /tmp/simple-test.yaml
-- No integration with splunk yet, you will have to perform evals or red team and export logs to csv or json
+- No integration with splunk yet, you will have to perform evals or red team and export logs to csv or json then ingest in Splunk via add data option.

 ## Testing